-(Note: This post was written in 2014, and for the most part not been updated.)
+(Note: This post was written in 2014, when West Bromwich Albion were in the Premier League, and for the most part not been updated.)

 One of my travel mantras, taken from Rick Steves, is to try and become a “temporary local.”
 In the case of my English soccer tour, I take that to mean “temporary fan.”
-And when seeing a game West Bromwich Albion, I had a chance to go all-in on this practice.
+And when seeing a game at West Bromwich Albion, back when they were Premier League, I had a chance to go all-in on this practice.

 Birmingham, A Fine Base of Operations